GFI/GFCI Outlets: Everything You Need to Know

 What’s the difference between GFI and GFCI?

 Ground fault interrupters (GFI) and ground fault circuit interrupters (GFCI) are two terms that refer to the same type of circuit breaker.
+The difference between GFI and GFCI outlets is primarily terminological; GFI is just an older term for the same technology.
 Since the terms are interchangeable, we'll stick with using "GFCI" for the purpose of this explainer.

 Where is GFCI needed, and why?